raul-dunca/CyberStudents-advent-of-ctf2024/Day06/Epochrypt.md

 <img src="https://github.com/raul-dunca/assets/blob/main/.images_CyberStudents-advent-of-ctf2024/day6_description.png">

-For this challenge I can see the encoded flag, done by this function:
+For this challenge, I can see that the flag is encoded by this function:

 ```python
 def epochrypt(enc):